Dr. Ingrid Leijten, LL.M. is an assistant professor at the Department of Constitutional and Administrative Law.

 Dr. Ingrid Leijten, LL.M. is an assistant professor at the Department of Constitutional and Administrative Law of the Leiden University Faculty of Law.
-She holds a master’s degree in Political Science (2009; with distinction) and an LL.M. degree (2009; with distinction) from Leiden University.
-She also obtained an LL.M. degree from Columbia Law School in New York (2010; Harlan Fiske Stone Scholar) and is admitted as an attorney-at-law to the New York State Bar.
+She holds a BA and MA degree (2009; with distinction) in Political Science and an L.L.B. and LL.M. degree (2009; with distinction) from Leiden University.
+She also obtained an LL.M. degree from Columbia Law School in New York (2010; with honours (Harlan Fiske Stone Scholar)).

 In 2015, Ingrid Leijten completed her PhD research in the field of human rights.
 This research was funded by the Netherlands Organisation for Scientific Research (NWO) and supervised by Prof. Janneke Gerards (Utrecht University).
 Leijten is the author of Core Socio-Economic Rights and the European Court of Human Rights, a monograph published by Cambridge University Press in 2018.
 She has been a visiting researcher at the Max Planck Institute for comparative Public Law and International Law in Heidelberg, Germany, the Human Rights Centre of Ghent University in Belgium, and the Humboldt University in Berlin.
 She is admitted as an attorney-at-law to the New York State Bar, a staff annotator at European Human Rights Cases (EHRC) and a deputy judge at the District Court of Rotterdam.